 13. Walk around the city

-If you’re not lazy prefer to walk rather than using local transportation or taking the taxi.
+If you’re not lazy prefer to walk rather than using local transportation or taking a taxi.
 By walking you’ll have the chance to see a lot of things and take pictures and also save a lot of money.

-14. Plan ahead your self guided tour
+14. Plan ahead your self-guided tour

 Find the interesting points you’d love to see and pin them on your map.
 Walking around on your own is cheaper than paying for a walking tour guide.